THE CANNABIS BRAND

 Through books, online courses, and hands-on consulting, we help cannabis entrepreneurs build brands with soul, scale with strategy, and license with confidence.
 Whether you’re protecting your IP, building a multi-state strategy, or just trying to make sense of it all, we’re here to guide you every step of the way.

-Headed up by David Paleschuck MBA, CLS—author of Branding Bud: The Commercialization of Cannabis, Cannabis vs. Marijuana: Language, Landscape, and Context, and The Cannabis Brand Licensing Bible.
+Headed up by David Paleschuck MBA, Certified Licensing Specialist and author of Branding Bud: The Commercialization of Cannabis, Cannabis vs. Marijuana: Language, Landscape, and Context, and The Cannabis Brand Licensing Bible.
 With over 14 years of experience in the legal cannabis space—and a background working with household names like PepsiCo, Microsoft, and MasterCard—David brings deep insight into what it takes to build cannabis brands that resonate and endure.

 THE ACCELERATOR: WEEK-BY-WEEK